jonathanstathakis/cms/bordeaux/bordeaux/guildsomm_bordeauxexpert.md

 ##### Graves Classification

 - started in 1953, finalised in 1959.
-- commisioned by *courtiers* and sanctioned by INAO
+- commissioned by *courtiers* and sanctioned by INAO
 - one category: *cru classé*.
 - 15 châteaux included.
 - 7 châteaux were classified for red wines